ghga-de/ghga-metadata-schema/docs/docs/markdown/index.md

          * [sample➞alias](sample_alias.md) - The alias for an entity.
          * [study➞alias](study_alias.md) - The alias for an entity.
          * [workflow➞alias](workflow_alias.md) - The alias for an entity.
+ * [author](author.md) - The individual who is responsible for the content of a document version.
  * [biological replicates](biological_replicates.md) - A biological replicate is a replicate role that consists of independent biological replicates made from different individual biosamples.
  * [case control status](case_control_status.md) - Whether the sample is to be treated as Case or Control in a Study.
  * [category](category.md) - The category for this file: Whole Genome Sequencing, Whole Exome Sequencing, etc.